Paying for College

 Most undocumented students are eligible to pay the in-state tuition cost and receive state and university financial aid by demonstrating time living in California and graduation.
 Additionally, On this page you will find information on California policies and resources that help make college affordable to undocumented scholars.
 Programs like DACA and TPS are NOT a requirement for admissions or financial aid.

 Undocumented students who are first-time freshmen, transfer, or graduates, may be eligible to pay in-state tuition.
 During the admissions process, SJSU will determine residency status for tuition purposes based on the information that was provided in the CSU Application for Admissions.
-Most undocumented students may qualify for residency for tuition purposes by meeting the requirements for AB 540, AB 2000, or SB 68 (CA Non Resident Tuition Exemption).
-Students who are undocumented with DACA or TPS, who do not qualify AB540/ SB 68, may be eligible for CA Residency as long as they meet the requirements.
+Most undocumented students may qualify for in-state tuition by meeting the requirements for AB 540, AB 2000, or SB 68 (CA Non Resident Tuition Exemption).
+By qualifying, students are exempt from paying the out-of-state fees, which can be 3 times higher than that of in-state tuition.

 - CA Non-Resident Tuition Exempt Form FAQ